jbilander/Base64/README.md

 - Pin 2: /CFGIN (with 10 kΩ pull-up via R5)
 - Pin 3: GND

-This header supports Amiga-style autoconfig daisy-chaining and is intended for future firmware that implements 68k soft-core, fast RAM, and/or SD card via Amiga autoconfig.
-The functionality is **not yet implemented** in the current FPGA designs — the header is provided so the hardware is forward-compatible.
+This header supports Amiga-style autoconfig daisy-chaining, and **autoconfig is implemented and working** in the current FPGA designs.
+J2 is therefore not optional — it has to be wired one of these two ways:

-When used (with future Amiga firmware): if no other autoconfig device sits on the side expansion (e.g. no A590), place a jumper shunt between pin 2 (/CFGIN) and pin 3 (GND) so the FPGA autoconfigs immediately.
-If a side expansion autoconfig device *is* present, connect that device's /CFGOUT signal to J2 pin 2 (/CFGIN) so devices daisy-chain in the expected order (side expansion configures first, then Base64).
+- **No other autoconfig device on the side expansion** (e.g. no A590): place a standard 2.54 mm jumper shunt across pin 2 (/CFGIN) and pin 3 (GND) so the Base64 autoconfigs immediately.
+- **A side expansion autoconfig device is present**: connect that device's /CFGOUT to J2 pin 2 (/CFGIN) instead, so the devices daisy-chain in the expected order — side expansion configures first, then Base64.

+If neither connection is made, R5 holds /CFGIN high, the board waits for its turn in the chain that never comes, and it will not appear to the system.

 For use in non-Amiga 68k systems, J2 is not applicable in its standard form, though it could potentially be repurposed depending on the target system.